Welcome to the Anglican Parish of St. John the Baptist, Cobble Hill

 Join us on our Livestream!

-VIMEO LINK: - St John the Baptist - Christ the King - Sunday November 24, 2024
+VIMEO LINK: - St John the Baptist - Fourth Sunday of Advent - December 22, 2024

 We also offer ZOOM for anyone interested!